zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 This specifies the account that will receive the assets on the destination chain.
 Let's set:

-- For `beneficiary: XcmVersionedMultiLocation` select `V5` from the scroll-down menu.
+- For `beneficiary: XcmVersionedLocation` select `V5` from the drop-down menu.
 New fields will pop-up.
 Let's set:
     - For `parents` input `0`
-    - For `interior` input `X1` from the scroll-down menu.
+    - For `interior` input `X1` from the drop-down menu.
 Then new fields will appear.
 Let's set:
-        - For `0` select `AccountKey20` from the scroll-down menu
+        - For `0` select `AccountKey20` from the drop-down menu
         - For `key` input the address of the Ethereum account you want to receive the assets on VFlow.

 #### Assets